You’re always eating, but always hungry. What’s going on?

 As that almond and celery snack leaves your system, your hunger will come back slowly and just nudge you saying, “Hey, it would be a good idea to eat something before too long.”

-That is the nice comfortable hunger that comes from a controlled blood sugar.
+That is the nice comfortable hunger that comes from a controlled blood sugar level.

 And, the number of nutrients in this whole food snack, compared to the refined muffin is much higher, so you have the added benefit of hunger control from the nutrients in the almonds and celery.